svbackend/natai-diary/NOTES.md

+### Jan 22, 2023

+Bug with registration fixed.
+I think next I want to work on the web app.

 ### Jan 21, 2023

 I don't know why I abandoned this Notes file.
 It's not that hard to add small notes here.